Value and quotation of works, ceramics by Théodore Deck

 The value of his works

 In the eyes of art experts and collectors, Théodore Deck is remarkable for his artistic singularity.
-His inspiration continued to grow throughout his career, and his art remained innovative to the very end.
-The majority of his works are held in private collections, which is why they can be found on the auction market.
+His inspiration continued to grow throughout his career, and his art remained innovative right to the end.

 Recognizing Théodore Deck's signature